go-gitea/gitea/docs/content/doc/advanced/api-usage.en-us.md

 Gitea parses queries and headers to find the token in [modules/auth/auth.go](https://github.com/go-gitea/gitea/blob/6efdcaed86565c91a3dc77631372a9cc45a58e89/modules/auth/auth.go#L47).

-You can create an apiKey token via your Gitea install's web interface:
+You can create an apiKey token via your Gitea installation's web interface:
 `Settings | Applications | Generate New Token`.

 ### More on the `Authorization:` header